Max Seiffert

 Maximilian Seiffert (9 February 1868 – 15 April 1948) was a German musicologist and editor of Baroque music.

 Biography

-Seiffert was born in Beeskow an der Spree, Germany, the son of a teacher.
+Seiffert was born in Beeskow an der Spree, Kingdom of Prussia, the son of a teacher.
 He was first educated at the Joachimsthal Gymnasium, in Berlin, where he studied under Philipp Spitta, and then at the University of Berlin where he received a Ph.D. in 1891 for his dissertation J. P. Sweelinck und seine direkten deutschen Schüler (Jan Pieterszoon Sweelinck and his German pupils).

 He died in Schleswig, Germany on the fifteenth, of April, 1948.

 Career

 As well as producing modern editions of organ pieces by Bach and Buxtehude, Seiffert was responsible for the following: